-The present study found no significant difference regarding the influence of sleep quality on the students' academic performance.
-However, a study conducted by Medeiros et al.(5) with medical students in the third, fourth and seventh course terms assessed their grades in a curricular evaluation, after which they applied PSQI.
+The present study found no significant difference with regards to the influence of sleep quality on the students' academic performance.
+However, a study conducted by Medeiros et al.5 with medical students in the third, fourth and seventh semesters assessed their grades in a curricular evaluation, after which they applied PSQI.
 They found that the students who presented the worst performance had more irregular sleep, with a higher standard deviation of sleep onset, delayed sleep onset, and shorter sleep duration.
-Bicho(11) conducted a study with medical students in the first, third and sixth years by comparing students' average grades with PSQI.
-A significant difference for the sixth year was found, concluding that those with the highest average grades presented better sleep quality (PSQI 1-5), and those with the lowest averages presented lower sleep quality.
-The same study by Bicho(11) observed that the distribution of students' average grades was higher for those with "great" sleep quality, and lower for those with poor sleep quality.
-Differences were significant, meaning that the lowest grades are related to a PSQI score ≥ 8 (PS quality).
+Bicho11 conducted a study with medical students in the first, third and sixth years, comparing students' average grades with PSQI.
+A significant difference for the sixth year was found, leading to the conclusion that those with the highest average grades presented better sleep quality (PSQI 1 to 5) and those with the lowest averages presented lower sleep quality.
+The same study by Bicho11 observed that the distribution of students' average grades was higher for those with "great" sleep quality, and lower for those with "poor" sleep quality.
+Differences were significant, meaning that the lowest grades are related to a PSQI score ≥8 (poor sleep quality).

-Concerning physical activity, 54.2% of the study sample were sedentary.
-Maia et al.,(12) found a similar result.
-They studied the level of physical activities of medical students from the city of Fortaleza using the International Physical Activity Questionnaire (IPAQ), and classified 51.2% of the study sample as sedentary.
-In another study involving 800 medical students from several Brazilian institutions, 50% (n=402/800) of participants revealed that they practiced fewer physical exercises than they would like to due to their extensive academic hour load.(13) However, regular physical exercises can contribute to one's quality of life, improving physiological abilities, reducing depression and anxiety, and contributing to sleep efficiency and quality.(14)
+Concerning physical activity, 54.2% of the study sample was sedentary.
+Maia et al.12 found a similar result.
+They studied the level of physical activities of medical students from Fortaleza using the International Physical Activity Questionnaire (IPAQ), and classified 51.2% of the study sample as sedentary.
+In another study involving 800 medical students from several Brazilian institutions, 50% (n=402/800) of participants revealed that they practiced fewer physical exercises than they would like due to their extensive academic credit hours.13 However, regular physical exercises can contribute to one's quality of life, improving physiological abilities, reducing depression and anxiety, and contributing to sleep efficiency and quality.14

-Concerning drug use, 80.05% of students reported drinking some type of alcoholic beverage, and 3.52% of them used tobacco.
+Concerning drug use, 80.05% of students affirmed they drink some type of alcoholic beverage, and 3.52% of them used tobacco.
 A study involving medical students from four institutions of Fortaleza assessed the prevalence of alcohol and tobacco consumption.
-They presented similar results regarding alcohol intake, as 81.20% of the study population drink alcoholic beverages, and a higher rate of smoking students, as 24.6% reported having used tobacco.(15) However, the use of tobacco may be higher in the study sample because a few so-called "social smokers" may have not declared their use of tobacco, which is only done occasionally, at parties, for example.
+They presented similar results regarding alcohol intake, as 81.20% of the study population drink alcoholic beverages, and a higher rate of smoking students, as 24.6% affirmed to have used tobacco.15 However, the use of tobacco may be higher in the study sample because a few so-called "so-cial smokers" may have not declared their use of tobacco, which is only done occasionally, at parties, for example.

 This study found no significant difference regarding alcohol intake and GS and PS.
-A similar result was found by a study conducted at a federal university of Fortaleza, Brazil, with students of four areas (Sciences, Agrarian Sciences, Humanities and Technology) and several schools (Law, Education, Economy, Business Administration, Economics and Actuarial Sciences, Pharmacy, Dentistry and Nursing).
-They applied the Brazilian version of Alcohol Use Disorders Identification Test (AUDIT) to classify the pattern of alcohol consumption, and PSQI to assess sleep quality.
-Smoking was divided into four categories (daily smokers, occasional smokers, ex-smokers, and non-smokers).(16) This study also did not find any statistically significant proportional differences between students who were GS and PS regarding alcoholism.(16)
+A similar result was found by a study conducted at a federal university of Fortaleza, Brazil, with students of four areas (Sciences, Agrarian Sciences, Humanities and Technology) and five schools (Law, Education, Economy, Business Administration, Economics and Actuarial Sciences, Pharmacy, Dentistry and Nursing).
+They applied the Brazilian version of Alcohol Use Disorders Identification Test (AUDIT) to classify the pattern of alcohol consumption and PSQI to assess the sleep quality.
+Smoking was divided into four categories (daily smokers, occasional smokers, ex-smokers, and non-smokers).16 This study also did not find any statistically significant proportional differences between students who were "good" and "poor" sleepers and alcoholism.16